-- 8.1 The Executive note the publication of the FM Code and that the first year, 2020/21, is a shadow year where local authorities are able to demonstrate that they are working towards full implementation which, for the first full year of compliance, will be 2021/22. - 8.2 The Executive reviews the initial assessment that has been carried out, as attached at Appendix A, of the Council's assessed level of compliance compared to the Standards contained in the FM Code and the resulting actions required. - 8.3 The Executive note that progress against the actions identified will be monitored by the Committee through Annual Governance Statement monitoring process.
+- 8.1 Members note the publication of the FM Code and that the first year, 2020/21, is a shadow year where local authorities are able to demonstrate that they are working towards full implementation which, for the first full year of compliance, will be 2021/22. - 8.2 Members reviews the initial assessment that has been carried out, as attached at Appendix A, of the Council's assessed level of compliance compared to the Standards contained in the FM Code and the resulting actions required.

 Is this a key decision?
 No Do the exempt information categories apply?
 No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
 No How many appendices does the report contain?
-One List of Background Papers: None
+One List of Background Papers: None Lead Officer: Jaclyn Gibson Telephone (01522) 873258

-Lead Officer:

-Jaclyn Gibson Telephone (01522) 873258